Skip to content

 Error handling

-All SQL errors inside a transaction are wrapped in CaeriusNetSqlException, which includes:
+SQL errors raised inside a transaction are wrapped in CaeriusNetSqlException:

 csharp